Gori/air/docs/questions-and-results.md

 ## How the Survey Works (Logic Overview)

 1. When an employee opens the survey, the app ensures they have a full set of base question instances generated for them.
+The first six questions are a usage matrix (see below).
 2. The employee is shown the next unanswered question (by `ordinal`).
 3. After the employee submits an answer:
    - The system may ask at most one AI follow-up for that answer, shown immediately.
    - If no follow-up is needed, the survey advances to the next base question.
 4. Progress updates as the employee answers questions.
 5. When all question instances for the employee are answered, the survey completes.

 Important:
-- Answers must be non-empty and ≤ 2000 characters.
+- Answers must be non-empty and ≤ 2000 characters for open-text questions.
+- The six usage-matrix questions require a selection for each subcategory item (mandatory per line).
+These are saved as JSON and do not trigger AI follow-ups.
 - Follow-up questions are not part of the base question bank; they are generated on-the-fly and linked to the just-answered question.

 ---